k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 ![](../images/discovery_pipeline_h.png)

-- **Rule1** defines one or more overrides applied on all elements of the AdventureWorks.
+- **Rule1** defines one or more overrides applied to all elements of AdventureWorks.
 - **Rule2** defines a filter on Sales schema.
-This rule implies that the Sales schema is excluded from the Crawler on the AdventureWorks.
+This rule implies that the Sales schema is excluded from the Crawler on AdventureWorks.
-- **Rule3** defines an override that applies only to the specified datasets of the Person schema.
+- **Rule3** defines an override that applies only to the specified datasets within the Person schema.
 This means that for this dataset, only the plugins defined in **Rule3** are applied.
 Having the most specific criteria, this rule takes priority.

 ## Adding New Plugins